slsa-framework/slsa-verifier/README.md

       --source-uri string             expected source repository that should have produced the binary, e.g. github.com/some/repo
       --source-versioned-tag string   [optional] expected version the binary was compiled from.
 Uses semantic version to match the tag
 ```

+Multiple artifacts can be passed to `verify-artifact`.
+As long as they are all covered by the same provenance file, the verification will succeed.

 ### Option details